 There are many more varieties of whole life insurance, including whole life, universal life, variable life, and variable-universal life.

-Whole life, also sometimes called “ordinary life,” is the most common of all the permanent or cash value insurance plans and offers a death benefit as well as a savings element that grows based on dividends that the insurance company pays you.
+Whole life is the most common of all the permanent or cash value insurance plans.
+Whole life offers a death benefit as well as a savings element that grows based on dividends that the insurance company pays you.

-Universal life, on the other hand, adds some flexibility to the whole life model by allowing you to increase your policy’s death benefit (assuming you pass a medical examination) or alter your premium payments (after enough money has accumulated in your account).
+Universal life adds some flexibility to the whole life model by allowing you to increase your policy’s death benefit or alter your premium payments.

-Note: as good as the above may sound, it’s important to keep in mind that if you stop or lower your premiums too much and your accumulated savings are used up, your policy may lapse and your life insurance coverage will end.
+Note: It’s important to keep in mind that if you stop or lower your premiums too much and your accumulated savings are used up, your policy may lapse and your life insurance coverage will end.

 The main benefit of a variable life policy is that it lets you invest accumulated funds in stocks, bonds, and money market accounts.
-That means the value of your policy may grow more substantially, and more quickly, than with other whole life plans, but it also exposes you to more risk—as in, you could lose money, as opposed to make money, if your investments don’t perform well and if your policy doesn’t include a guarantee that your death benefit can’t fall below a certain, minimum level.
+That means the value of your policy may grow more substantially, and more quickly, than with other whole life plans.
+But it also exposes you to more risk.
+There are even a couple ways you could lose money, as opposed to make money.
+One is if your investments don’t perform well.
+Another is if your policy doesn’t include a guarantee that your death benefit can’t fall below a minimum level.